 If you have been checked for retinal detachment in the past, you should have been given clear instructions on what to do if you have further symptoms.
 You should follow these if more symptoms develop.
 This usually involves contacting the hospital eye clinic if you have any concerns.

 Retinal detachment can be treated by surgery to re-attach the retina to the back of the eye.
 The sooner surgery is carried out the better the results are likely to be.
-If your retinal detachment isn’t treated, then you are likely to lose all the vision in the affected eye over time.
+If your retinal detachment isn’t treated, then you are likely to lose all the vision in the affected eye.

 Surgery for retinal detachment is complicated and individual to each person’s eye.
 The type of treatment you may need depends on the type of detachment, and any complicating factors, such as any other eye conditions you may have.

-There are various types of surgery used to reattach the retina and your ophthalmologist may combine different methods depending on your detachment.
+There are three main types of surgery used to reattach the retina and your ophthalmologist may combine different methods depending on your detachment.
+They all aim to make your retina lie flat against the inside of your eye again.
+In each case, your ophthalmologist will also repair any tears or holes using cryotherapy or laser treatment during the surgery.

 The most common surgery used for a retinal detachment in the UK is a vitrectomy.
-During surgery your ophthalmologist reattaches the area of your retina that has become detached, removing some of the vitreous gel in your eye and replacing it with a gas bubble.
+During surgery your ophthalmologist removes some of the vitreous gel in your eye and replaces it with a gas bubble.
+Removing some of the vitreous gel helps to remove the traction (pulling) of the gel on the retina.
 The gas bubble holds your retina in place against the inside of your eye while it heals.
-The gas slowly disappears over about six weeks following the operation.
+The gas slowly disappears over time; it may take between two to 12 weeks depending on the type of gas used.

-Depending on how your retina has detached, your ophthalmologist may chose to use clear silicone oil instead of a gas bubble.
-The silicone oil keeps your retina in the right place while it heals, but unlike the gas bubble you will need further surgery to remove the oil at some point in the future.
+Your ophthalmologist may choose to use clear silicone oil instead of a gas bubble.
+The silicone oil is heavier than gas and keeps your retina in the right place while it heals, but unlike the gas bubble you will need further surgery to remove the oil at some point in the future.
+Silicone oil is generally used for more complex retinal detachments.

 Your ophthalmologist may use a scleral buckle to treat your detachment.
 The sclera is the white outer layer of your eye.